Principles

 Putting Together the Pieces

-Your mix of savings, bonds, stocks, and maybe others will form your portfolio.
+With a basic understanding of the building blocks, it’s time to assemble them.
+Your mix of savings, bonds, stocks, and maybe others will form your portfolio — the collection of investments you own.
 There’s no one-size-fits-all formula.
 The right blend depends on your timeline, your tolerance for risk, and your goals.
 If the money is needed soon, prioritize safety and stability.
 If it’s meant for long-term goals, prioritize growth.
 For everything in between, find the balance that lets you sleep at night while still moving forward.

 Your priorities will change over time, and your portfolio will evolve with them.
 The key is to start.
 Reflect on your situation, pick your mix, and feed it your surplus each month.
 Then let compounding do what it does best — money multiplied, time reclaimed.

-From Knowledge to Action
+From Insight to Action